Trevor Horne (New Zealand politician): Career

 He began work in 1935 as a clerk with a public accountant, joined the Farmers Co-op in 1936, and in 1937 became an apprentice cabinet maker.
 After the Second World War he formed his own tourism business and was a director of Tourist Services Limited.

 War service

 Horne joined the Royal New Zealand Air Force in 1940, serving in No 2 Ground Reconnaissance Squadron as an Acting Flight Sergeant.
 He left the Air Force in 1946.
 During the war he studied a Canterbury University commerce course.

 Political career

 Horne was elected to the Nelson City Council in 1956, became Mayor for one term from 1968 to 1971 replacing Douglas Strawbridge, and Deputy Mayor from 1974 to 1980.
 During his time as mayor the Government sought to demolish the old Nelson Provincial Council building to make way for a new court house.
 Horne and fellow Council member Sonja Davies unsuccessfully campaigned to have the building preserved.
 The majority of councillors did not support them and in September 1969 the building was demolished.

+Horne stood in the 1989 Nelson-Marlborough Regional Council election in the Nelson constituency for a seat on the Nelson-Marlborough Regional Council, but was unsuccessful.